 When creating a sequential file, you must specify the size of the longest record in the file; unlike relative-files, records are truly variable in length.
 Depending on whether the record is tape- or disk-resident, the criteria for determining the record size vary; these differences are discussed below.
 Regardless of where the file resides, new records can only be appended to an existing file; i.e., they cannot be inserted in unoccupied positions.

 Table 2-1 lists the advantages and disadvantages of sequential files.
-Formats of records stored in sequential files, as well as the format of the files themselves, are illustrated and described in Section 3.
+Formats of records stored in sequential files are illustrated and described in Section 3.